benjamin-allevius/scanstatistics/cran-comments.md

 There was 1 NOTE:

-* installed size is 7.0Mb, sub-directories of 1Mb or more: libs 6.4Mb
+* installed size is 6.9Mb, sub-directories of 1Mb or more: libs 6.4Mb

-Explanation: The size is due to use of templated classes and functions, and virtual functions.
+Explanation (same as given on previous releases): The size is due to use of templated classes and functions, and virtual functions.
 The cost, in terms of code duplication and inability to add new functionality, that would result from not using these features of C++ is simply too high.
 Thus, I think the larger size of the installed package is warranted.

 ### Using Ubuntu 14.04.5
 There were no ERRORs or WARNINGs.

 There was 1 NOTE:

-* installed size is 6.3Mb, sub-directories of 1Mb or more: libs 5.7Mb
+* installed size is 6.2Mb, sub-directories of 1Mb or more: libs 5.7Mb

 Explanation: see above.